ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

-* To restore volumes that are enabled for volume replication with Global Replication Services (GRS), all the volumes must be part of the same volume group.
-The restore operation fails when a snapshot contains multiple GRS-enabled volumes from different volume groups.
+* To restore volumes that are enabled for volume replication with Global Replication Services (GRS), all the volumes must belong to the same volume group.
+You cannot restore volumes when a snapshot contains multiple GRS-enabled volumes from different volume groups.